ljleb/sd-mecha/guide/0-introduction/README.md

 - just want to merge a small number of models using popular merge strategies
 - do not know python programming at all
 - do not need to experiment extensively
-- have a system with a ridiculous amount of memory (like 20TB of RAM)

-Note that while sd-mecha is a python library without a graphical user interface, there is a work in progress [ComfyUI node pack](https://github.com/ljleb/comfy-mecha).
+While sd-mecha is a python library without a graphical user interface, there is a work in progress [ComfyUI node pack](https://github.com/ljleb/comfy-mecha).

 ## Usage and design principles